Why the US kept Daylight Saving Time - KESQ

 (CNN) — It’s almost time for clocks to “fall back” one hour.

-On the first Sunday of November, at 2 a.m., clocks will need to be set an hour back to standard time, marking an end to Daylight Saving Time.
-On the second Sunday of March, at 2 a.m., clocks in most of the United States and many other countries “spring forward” one hour and stay there for nearly eight months as part of Daylight Saving Time.
+On the second Sunday of March, at 2 a.m., clocks in most of the United States and many other countries move forward one hour and stay there for nearly eight months in what is called Daylight Saving Time.
+On the first Sunday of November, at 2 a.m., clocks fall back an hour to standard time.

 The current March to November system that the US follows began in 2007, but the concept of “saving daylight” is much older.
 Daylight Saving Time has its roots in train schedules, but it was put into practice in Europe and the United States to save fuel and power during World War I, according to the US Department of Transportation’s Bureau of Transportation Statistics.

-Note: This story has been updated to reflect that on March 2, the Sunshine Protection Act was reintroduced in the US Senate, along with companion legislation in the House of Representatives.